 "Cora" was purchased in 2007 as a young jumper prospect and future broodmare.
-She is a lovely mare who has good conformation and an above average jumping ability.
-She jumps with a lot of scope and a superb technique!
+She is a lovely mare who has good conformation and an above average jumping ability showing a lot of scope and a superb technique!

 After a winter off to get settled in and used to Canada, life under saddle now begins for Cora.